sofacoustics/API_Cpp/libsofa/doc/README.txt

 They were built and tested on Red Hat 4.1.2-54 (kernel version 2.6.18-371.1.2.el5). gcc version 4.1.2

 Besides the main SOFA library, there is also 'sofainfo' which is a command line utility that prints informations about sofa files.
 The 'sofainfo.cpp' is thus a basic example on how to use the API, especially for a SimpleFreeFieldHRIR file.

+The repository also includes additional contributions from Hagen Jaeger and Christian Hoene.
+This includes:
+- a sofa/json converter based on the json-c library
+- cmake file for Win32 / 64 MinGW build